General uses of student personal information

 The following are routine uses and disclosures of student personal information:

 The student’s Ontario Student Record (OSR) will be used by school and board staff to support the classroom teacher in developing an educational program which best meets the student’s needs.
-Staff working with the classroom teacher or directly with the student may include individuals from areas such as the before and after school program, special education, guidance counselling, student success, etc. NOTE: In keeping with the requirements of the Education Act and the Personal Health Information Protection Act, written/signed consent is required prior to conducting intelligence/behaviour tests, or prior to the involvement of psychological, speech and language, or social work staff.
+Staff working with the classroom teacher or directly with the student may include individuals from areas such as the before and after school program, special education, guidance counselling, student success, etc.

 Student information such as learning profiles and student achievement levels are shared between staff within a school in order to best address student needs as they progress through grade levels.
 Secondary schools may receive information about pre‐registered Grade 8 students in advance of the student attending the secondary school to facilitate the appropriate educational program planning for the student.
 Important information used for the transition process is shared for the purpose of a successful transition to high school.
 Secondary schools may share information about student progress with the student’s previous elementary school to support continuous improvement of the elementary school program for all students.